Off Grid Living: Costs, Considerations and Preparation

 As for the amount of firewood you’ll need per season, a well-insulated home in a cold region usually requires 3 to 10 cords per heating season; a cord of wood costs $100 to $300, so expect your heating costs to be anywhere from $300 to $3,000.

-If you have forestland on your property, you could cut your own firewood.
+You could cut your own firewood if you have forestland on your property.
 However, this isn’t free.
-You will need equipment like chainsaws, an ATV or truck and maybe hired help.
+You will need equipment like chainsaws, an ATV or truck, and maybe hired help.

 Also, consider the amount of time it takes to process your firewood.
-If you have a high-paying job, it might make more sense to buy firewood than spend the time processing it yourself.
+If you have a high-paying job, buying firewood might make more sense than spending the time processing it yourself.

 7. Security and Fencing